Munmohan/Week2/README.md

 4. **Early Debugging:** Detects interface mismatches and high-level design flaws.
 5. **Bridging Abstractions:** Supports mixed-level co-simulation, combining functional models with partial RTL.

-Functional modeling acts as the **golden reference** for downstream verification, making RTL and physical design stages more reliable and less error-prone.
+Functional modeling serves as the **golden reference** for downstream verification, making the RTL and physical design stages more reliable and less prone to errors.

----

 ## Conclusion

-SoC design integrates computation, memory, I/O, and interconnect into a single chip, enabling compact and powerful systems.
+SoC design integrates computation, memory, I/O, and interconnect into a single chip, enabling compact and robust systems.
 BabySoC serves as an excellent starting point for learners to explore this journey.
 By working through functional modeling, RTL, synthesis, and layout in a simplified environment, students gain the foundation needed to tackle complex SoC challenges in the future.